Compare control-design (optimization) strategies in Boulder Opal

 There are several optimizers available, all of which are based on the same fundamental process.
 At each iteration they accept a set of test points and then return a new set of points, which explore the objective function landscape.
 After several iterations the distribution of generated test points should converge to low values of the objective function.

-You can learn how to execute an automated optimization through our user guide, and also see how you can incorporate convenience tools to aid data management.
+You can learn how to execute an automated optimization through our user guides.
 The range of optimizers, which work best in different circumstances, are:

 Simulated annealing